Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Unlike parchment or wax paper, aluminum doesn’t have a layer that makes it non-sticky.

-Aluminum on a pizza stone or steel deflects heat rather than spreading.
+Aluminum on a pizza stone or steel reflect heat rather than spreading.

 Therefore, your dough will stick more to the aluminum foil.
-It would be best not to use it because it does not absorb water, making the bottom of the crust soggy.
+It would be best not to use it because it does not absorb water, making the bottom of the pizza soggy.

 Pizza Peel